computorg/template-computo-R/README.md

 Use this repository as a template via the "use this template" button on the top of this page.

 **Note**: _You can use Gitlab for submitting for Computo.
-We hope giving more support for this in the future._
+We hope giving more support in the future._

 ### Step 1. setup Quarto and Computo extension on your system